- Where to Stay in Paris

 Cooking classes are a wonderful, hands-on way to enjoy the delights of French food.
 With so many classes to choose from, you can take a course with anyone from a French home cook to a top chef.
 Channel your inner Julia Child at Le Cordon Bleu, where the woman who brought French food to the States first started her famous career.
 The school offers lots of classes to choose from – everything from a full French meal to a bread making course, even “Les Petits Cordons Bleus” classes for 8-12 year olds.
-For a more intimate approach, check out Promenades Gourmandes, which offers half-day classes that focus on simple French home cooking.
 The fun starts at 9am, when students join chef Paule Caillat on a stroll through a French market to pick out and purchase ingredients.
 Then head to her personal kitchen to prepare and enjoy a full meal together.
 For a “top chef” experience, take a class with Top Chef finalist Pierre Sang Boyer at one of his top rated restaurants.
 One of the most talked about chefs in Paris, Boyer is of Korean heritage, and students have the option of taking a traditional French cooking class, a Korean version, or chance to shop along with him at a local market.
 He even has a class with recipes tailored just for kids.

 Metro for Le Cordon Bleu: Charles Michels